matuzo/HTMHell/hell/adventcalendar/2024/5/index.md

 <a href="https://example.com/good">Link</a>
 ```

-In your regular theme, all your button needs is `appearance:none`, and most likely you’d like to inherit the font.
+For styling, all you have to do is inherit the font for buttons, which is what your [CSS reset](https://www.joshwcomeau.com/css/custom-css-reset/#six-inherit-fonts-for-form-controls-7) might do anyhow for all form controls.

 In Forced Colors Mode, things just work, buttons and links will be shown in proper CSS system colors. **Semantics for the win!**